-I recently took this video of a White-bellied parrot eating brazil nuts on top of a tree.
+I recently took a video of a White-bellied parrot eating brazil nuts on top of a tree.
 Its very difficult to see this sort of thing since the brazil nuts they are eating are so high up in the tree.

 To get the shot I climbed to the top of the 33m tower at Posada Amazonas then used a Canon 600mm f/4 with a 2x teleconverter and a Canon 7D for a total of 1920mm to take the video.
 Even though the camera was on a tripod I used image stabilization to remove any vibration that was induced by people moving on the tower.
 I then moved the video into iMovie and stabilized it even more just to be sure that all the shake was out:

 A friend of mine asked me "How far away were you?"
-I really didn't know so I set off to find out.
+I really didn't know, so I set off to find out.

 I have some experience with macro photography or photomicrography as it is sometimes called.
 I use a high power lens to magnify subjects up to 7.5x.
 At this magnification one can see all sorts of cool things..butterfly wing scales, compound eye structure of ants etc.